 Importantly, communicate changes and the reasons behind them to the entire organization.
 Transparency about how feedback has shaped the review process reinforces a culture of trust and continuous improvement.
 It shows that the company values input from its workforce and is committed to making performance reviews a positive and productive experience.

 Improving your performance reviews can boost employee, team, and business success.
-Quantum Workplace's performance management platform helps your managers and teams prepare for, facilitate, and follow up for better reviews and better performance.
+Quantum Workplace's performance review software helps your managers and teams prepare for, facilitate, and follow up for better reviews and better performance.

 Published January 24, 2024 | Written By Kristin Ryba